bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^21^ In that hour he cured many of diseases and plagues and evil spirits; and to many who were blind he gave sight. ^22^ Jesus answered them, “Go and tell John the things which you have seen and heard: that the blind receive their sight, the lame walk, the lepers are cleansed, the deaf hear, the dead are raised up, and the poor have good news preached to them. ^23^ Blessed is he who finds no occasion for stumbling in me.”

 ^24^ When John’s messengers had departed, he began to tell the multitudes about John, “What did you go out into the wilderness to see?
 A reed shaken by the wind? ^25^ But what did you go out to see?
 A man clothed in soft clothing?
 Behold, those who are gorgeously dressed and live delicately are in kings’ courts. ^26^ But what did you go out to see?
 A prophet?
-Yes, I tell you, and much more than a prophet. ^27^ This is he of whom it is written, ‘Behold, I send my messenger before your face, who will prepare your way before you.’^^
+Yes, I tell you, and much more than a prophet. ^27^ This is he of whom it is written, ‘Behold, I send my messenger before your face, who will prepare your way before you.’^a^
-^[7:27 Malachi 3:1]
+^a^[**7:27** Malachi 3:1]

 ^28^ “For I tell you, amongst those who are born of women there is not a greater prophet than John the Baptiser; yet he who is least in God’s Kingdom is greater than he.”

 ^29^ When all the people and the tax collectors heard this, they declared God to be just, having been baptised with John’s baptism. ^30^ But the Pharisees and the lawyers rejected the counsel of God, not being baptised by him themselves.

-^31^ ^^ “To what then should I compare the people of this generation?
+^31^ ^a^ “To what then should I compare the people of this generation?
 What are they like? ^32^ They are like children who sit in the marketplace and call to one another, saying, ‘We piped to you, and you didn’t dance.
 We mourned, and you didn’t weep.’ ^33^ For John the Baptiser came neither eating bread nor drinking wine, and you say, ‘He has a demon.’ ^34^ The Son of Man has come eating and drinking, and you say, ‘Behold, a glutton and a drunkard, a friend of tax collectors and sinners!’ ^35^ Wisdom is justified by all her children.”
-^[7:31 TR adds “But the Lord said,”]
+^a^[**7:31** TR adds “But the Lord said,”]

 ^36^ One of the Pharisees invited him to eat with him.
 He entered into the Pharisee’s house and sat at the table. ^37^ Behold, a woman in the city who was a sinner, when she knew that he was reclining in the Pharisee’s house, brought an alabaster jar of ointment. ^38^ Standing behind at his feet weeping, she began to wet his feet with her tears, and she wiped them with the hair of her head, kissed his feet, and anointed them with the ointment. ^39^ Now when the Pharisee who had invited him saw it, he said to himself, “This man, if he were a prophet, would have perceived who and what kind of woman this is who touches him, that she is a sinner.”